LEAGUE GUIDELINES & SUPPLEMENTAL RULES

 5. 8th occurrence: Mandatory disciplinary committee meeting to determine length of suspension

 1. A player who receives any major penalty will automatically receive a Game Misconduct and will be suspended/ejected for the duration of the game.
 The player will also be penalized for the Game Misconduct.
 The penalty for a Major and Game Misconduct will be determined by GSHL, but it will not be less than a two (2) game suspension.
 (Amendment 3 to USA Hockey Official Rules of Ice Hockey 403 Section (b).
 Major Penalties.)
+There is one exception: If a referee feels strongly that the major penalty was unintentional/accidental the suspension can be reduced to 1.
+This is dealt with on a case by case basis.

 2. A player who receives two (2) Major and Game Misconduct penalties in 12-month period will be subject to a penalty to be determined by GSHL that will not be less than a four (4) game suspension.
 This suspension will be served in addition to the suspensions incurred for each Game Misconduct.
 (Amendment 4 to USA Hockey Official Rules of Ice Hockey 404.
 Misconduct Penalties.)